 FEATURE TODAY'S CONDITION4 RECOMMENDED IMPROVEMENTS

-Attic insulation Ceiling insulated to R-25 Insulate to R-38 or R-49 if code requires it
+Attic insulation Ceiling insulated to R-38

 Basement wall insulation N/A

 Air Conditioner N/A

-Duct insulation Un-insulated
+Duct insulation Insulated

-Wall insulation Insulated to R-11
+Wall insulation Insulated to R-15

-Floor insulation Insulated to R-0 Insulate to R-30 or fill floor cavity
+Floor insulation Insulated to R-21

-Foundation wall insulation N/A ·
+Foundation wall insulation N/A

 Knee Wall insulation N/A

 Skylights N/A

 Solar PV N/A

 Windows Double-pane, clear glass

-^{1.} To achieve the "Score with Priority Improvements" all recommended improvements in the Priority Energy Improvements section must be completed.
+1. To achieve the "Score with Priority Improvements" all recommended improvements in the Priority Energy Improvements section must be completed.
 All together, these priority improvements have a simple payback of ten years or less.

-^{2.} Additional energy efficiency improvements may take longer than ten years to make a return on investment but can have a significant impact on the comfort, efficiency and environmental impact of your home.
+2. Additional energy efficiency improvements may take longer than ten years to make a return on investment but can have a significant impact on the comfort, efficiency and environmental impact of your home.

-^{3.} If your home has an oil furnace it is recommended you replace it with a high efficiency electric heat pump.
+3. If your home has an oil furnace it is recommended you replace it with a high efficiency electric heat pump.

-^{4.} Today's Condition represents the majority condition for that feature in the home.
+4. Today's Condition represents the majority condition for that feature in the home.